brettsmith212/test-letta2-vscode-extension/README.md

    - Open VS Code settings (Ctrl+,)
    - Search for "Letta Chat"
    - Set the "Server URL" to your Letta server address (default is http://localhost:8283)

+2. Optional: Configure a default agent ID:
+   - Find the ID of your preferred agent from the dropdown in the chat interface
+   - Add it to the "Default Agent ID" setting in VS Code settings
+   - This agent will be automatically selected when you start the extension

 ## Development Setup